razvanabagiu89/Multithreaded-Marketplace-Python/README.md

   - the consumer will create multiple shopping carts, and use operations like adding or removing from the carts different products.
-After all these operations are done, it will place the order and print everything the consumer bought
+After all these operations are done, it will place the order and print everything the consumer bought.

 ## Synchronization